HelloZeroNet/Documentation/docs/faq.md

 > __Tip:__ You can verify if your Tor running correctly using `echo 'PROTOCOLINFO' | nc 127.0.0.1 9051`

-> __Tip:__ It's also possible to use without modifying torrc (or using older version of Tor clients) by running it `zeronet.py --tor disable --proxy 127.0.0.1:9050 --disable_udp`, but then you will loose ability to talk with other .onion addresses.
+> __Tip:__ It's also possible to use without modifying torrc (or using older version of Tor clients) by running `zeronet.py --tor disable --proxy 127.0.0.1:9050 --disable_udp`, but then you will lose ability to talk with other .onion addresses.